TyGuS/suslik/certification.md

 # Certified Synthesis

 Generation of correctness certificates for synthesized programs.
-Currently, we support Coq as the certification backend.
+Currently, we support HTT as the certification backend.

-## Coq
+## HTT

 ### Requirements